nikolarobottesla/pingtocsv/README.md

 ## features
 * runs ping once then waits 5 seconds
+* captures the date time for each ping
 * saves the output to a .csv file

 ## windows executable